romqrq/dobi/README.md

 # Dobi - Automation Solutions

-All the sections and functionalities are easily accessible from the navigation bar and most of them won't take more than 3 clicks/taps from the home page to the end of the process.

 ## UX

 This project is for a fictional company that offers automation services and products for house and business.
 The main products are the service packages and secondarily automation hardware kits and individual products such as cameras, sensors and more.